helixyte/everest/docs/tutorial/building.rst

 .. literalinclude:: ../demoapp/v0/plantscribe/interfaces.py
    :lineno:

+.. sidebar:: Resource Attribute Kinds

+   There are three kinds of resource attributes in :mod:`everest`: Terminal attributes, member attributes, and collection attributes.
+A *terminal* resource attribute references an object of an atomic type or some other type that is not a resource itself.
+A *member* resource attribute references another member resource and a *collection* resource attribute references another collection resource.

+   Resource attributes are declared using the :function:`terminal_attribute`, :function:`member_attribute`, and :function:`collection_attribute` descriptor generating functions from the :mod:`resources.descriptors` module.

+Each resource attribute descriptor maps a single attribute from the resource's entity and makes it available for access from the outside.
 Next, we write the member resource classes.
 This is where we decide which attributes of the entity model will be accessible from the outside and how they will be exposed.
 In our basic example, the resources mostly declare the public attributes of the underlying entities as attributes using the :func:`member_attribute` descriptor for member resource attributes, the :func:`collection_attribute` descriptor for collection resource attributes and the :func:`terminal_attribute` for non-resource attributes:

 .. literalinclude:: ../demoapp/v0/plantscribe/resources/customer.py
    :lineno: